jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 * `rect!` is used to make a rectangle.
 There are also `hspan!` and `vspan!`.
 For lines, there are `hline!` and `vline!` to draw horizontal or vertical lines across the extent of the plotting region.
 There is also `abline!` to draw lines specified in intercept-slope form across the extent of the plotting region.
 Other regions can be draws.
 For example, `circle!` to draw a circle, and, more generally, `poly` can be used to draw a polygonal region.

+## Attributes

+Attributes of a plot are modified through keyword arguments.
+The `Plots.jl` interface allows many aliases and has magic argument.
+No attempt to cover all of these is made.

 ### Keyword arguments